juliangut/slim-php-di/README.md

 $app->run();
 ```

-In order to register services in the container it's way better to do it by definition files
+In order to register services in the container it's way better to do it in definition files

 ### Configuration